Search Results

 http://help.comodo.com/topic-72-1-766-9168-Containment-Configuration.html

-HIPS Rule Sets (in Xcitium Enterprise)
+Blocked Files (in Xcitium Enterprise)

-Protected Files (in Advanced Endpoint Protection)
+Protected Files (in Xcitium Enterprise)

 ...
 Protected Files The protected files screen shows file groups that are protected from access by other programs.
 Files in this area are 'read only'.
 They can be accessed and read by other programs, but not modified.
 This prevents malicious programs from hijacking important files.
 It is also useful for safeguarding valuable files (spreadsheets, databases, documents) against accidental or deliberate sabotage...